cmperez19/GAA_PFAS/README.md

 > Perez C, Sehgal N, Eick SM, Barr DB et al. Sex-specific effects of in utero exposure to per- and polyfluoroalkyl substances on placental development.
 Environ Res 2025 Apr 1;270:120868.
 PMID: 39884538
 ## Disclaimer
-This repository does not include individual-level chemical exposure data (e.g., PFAS measurements) used in the original study.
-Only the DNA methylation data from GEO accession [GSE288358](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE288358) is utilized here.
+This repository does not include individual-level PFAS exposure and phenotype data used in the original study.
+However, data simulations may be generated using mean, SD, and other statistical metrics shared in published works.

 ## Key Steps
-1. Load and clean raw data (`data/raw/UCMR5.csv`)
+1. Load data
-2. Summarize detections by state and water system
+2. Linear regression analysis
-3. Map high-risk areas (> MCL, large populations)
+3. Mixture analysis (quantile g-computation and weighted quantile sum)
 4. Generate summary tables & figures